cristiantobol/developer-toolcamp/session_01_configuration.md

 <a name="homebrew"></a>
 ## Install Homebrew

-*"Homebrew installs the stuff you need that Apple didn’t."*
+> Homebrew installs the stuff you need that Apple didn’t.

 1. In a terminal, paste the following command:
 ```